jundalisay/superblist/content/en/faq.md

 {{< youtube OKpHHMi3yZU >}}

 {{< l a="Superphysics" >}}
 Yes.
-It's more commonly known as theories that say that we exist in a simulation.
+It's more commonly known as theories that say that [we exist in a simulation\(https://www.wired.com/story/living-in-a-simulation/).
 Knowing how this simulation is sustained allows the possibility to tap into that inexhaustible creative or sustaining mechanism.

-It means existence was not meant to be suffered.
+**It means existence was not meant to be suffered**.
+If you are suffering then it's your fault, not of 'God' or Nature.
 In our case, we use this knowledge to solve all problems.

 In the beginning, we used it to solve the personal problems of others.
 In time, we saw everyone having the same pattern of problems.
 So we organized everything into Superphysics principles to make problem-solving more efficient.
 We saw that David Hume, in his Treatise of Human Nature, was already ahead in this regard.
 So we organized our principles into three (Material, Bio, and Social) to match his three books.
 This also matches the categorization by Descartes.
 {{< /l >}}